ShengQuanZhou/challenge/README.md

 Q: Hang on.
 Why do we need a continuous time model anyway?
 Don't we just need the price change distribution as a function of time?

-A: You need it for perfect hedging.

-Q: But everyone knows you can't perfectly hedge anyway!
-Due to things like the bid-ask spread ...
-Oh.
+A: In theory you need it for perfect hedging, but in practice that is impossible due to things like the bid-ask spread.
+The situation may therefore resemble somthing like turbulent flow in physics, where we can model the statistical behaviour without reproducing individual trajectories.

 ## Further Reading